Anteverted Uterus

 Many women don’t even realise that the uterus can naturally sit in different positions, and most of the time, it causes no problems.
 Knowing about these variations can clear up common doubts and help women feel reassured about their health.

 These positions include anteverted, retroverted, and midline.
-The most common position is the anteverted uterus, where it tilts forward towards the bladder..
+The most common position is the anteverted uterus, where it tilts forward towards the bladder [1].

 What is an Anteverted Uterus?

-An Anteverted Uterus is a forward-tilted position of the uterus, where it leans towards the bladder.
-This is the most common uterine position and is seen in approximately 70% to 75% of women.
-This position of the uterus is considered to be normal.
-Anatomically, the uterus measures about 7.6 cm in length, 4.5 cm in width, and 3 cm in thickness.
-This position is typically congenital—you are born with it, just like you inherit other traits such as facial structure or skin tone.
-Despite its position, an Anteverted Uterus usually does not affect bladder function or cause frequent urination.
-An Anteverted Uterus does not typically cause symptoms, affect bladder function, or interfere with fertility or sexual activity.
+Anatomically, the uterus typically measures about 7.6 cm in length, 4.5 cm in width, and 3 cm in thickness [1].
+The anteverted position is typically congenital—meaning you are born with it, just like you inherit other physical traits.
+Despite its position, an Anteverted Uterus usually does not affect bladder function, interfere with fertility, or impact sexual activity [3].

-Symptoms of Anteverted Uterus
+Symptoms and Risks of an Anteverted Uterus

 Causes of Anteverted Uterus

-Does Anteverted Uterus affect pregnancy?
+Does Anteverted Uterus Affect Pregnancy?

 Diagnosis of Anteverted Uterus